WHAT'S THE BACKSTORY BEHIND ESD?

 It took time but I was able to find my new direction.
-If I couldn’t protect those serving by fighting alongside then I was going to put my drive for design and the military together.
+If I couldn’t protect those serving by fighting alongside them I was going to put my drive for design and the military together.

 I have now worked two internships Ops-Core helping design helmets for ground forces.
 Surrounding myself with amazing, talented people there I have contributed to the latest helmets with future designs yet to be released.

 I have been building relationships with former CAG operators, Navy Seals and amazing people in the SF and SOF community.
 With their support and help, my designs and effort to protect people have become more and more real.